 The American Board of PM&R requires four years of postgraduate training to be eligible for Board Certification.
 This includes one year of internship in which the resident acquires basic clinical skills, plus three years of training in PM&R. All training however, must be in a program approved by the Accreditation Council on Graduate Medical Education.
 In general, applicants are expected to arrange for their own preliminary year.
-Applicants are encouraged to apply for the one-year preliminary Internal Medicine programs at MSMC and EHC.
+Applicants are encouraged to apply for the one-year preliminary Internal Medicine programs at Mount Sinai Hospital (MSH) and Elmhurst Hospital Center (EHC).

 An average of seven new residents are accepted into the program annually for the three (3) years of training.
 Assignments to the inpatient, outpatient and consultation services are planned so that there is a balance between patient care and didactic teaching.
 Each resident rotates through the Rehabilitation Medicine Departments of the various affiliated hospitals.
 The residents take night-call on an average of once every eighth night with the frequency of call weighted by seniority, such that the frequency of night call decreases as one proceeds through the program.
 The program is fully compliant with New York State and national duty hour regulations for residents.